"Nyiigu buut Jwøk" ("Draw near to God") - an obeerø

 Apay, the singer on this recording, says that this obeerø is from his father's time, probably composed between the 1950s and 1970s, when Anywaa composers in Gambella were almost exclusively composing in indigenous genres.
 "Nyiigu buut Jwøk" was composed by Okwori Ojullu (who currently lives in Abobo town in Gambella region) and is especially well-known amongst the older generation.
 According to Apay, young people are less familiar with obeerøs, preferring more modern styles.
 However, Apay believes this obeerø is still relevant for his community, because it allows Christianity to be contextualized in Anywaa culture.
 “To praise God in a deep way," he says, "We need to think about our culture…although there is a modern way, we still also need to think about how we can praise God in the way that we can feel…[that] God is for us [the Anywaa], and also with us."

-Draw near to God and seek first his righteousness; reject the devil’s evil spirit that he may run from you
+Draw near to God and seek first his righteoueness; reject the devil’s evil spirit that he may run from you

 We ask you, Son of God, the promised one who is coming soon

-He has gone to His Father to prepare a place and will return for the chosen ones
+He has returned to His Father to prepare a place and to come back and take the chosen ones

 Those who reject God and prefer the devil will be held in darkness